 This program will begin in the Fall 2019 trimester, pending approval by the Maryland Higher Education Commission.

-MUIH offers the only M.S.
-Herbal Product Design and Manufacture program from a regionally accredited university.
 While sales of herbal supplements has doubled over the past ten years, the expertise has not and the need for innovators who can create quality herbal products remains stronger than ever.
+To meet this need MUIH offers the only M.S.
+Herbal Product Design and Manufacture program in the U.S. Learn about the healing power of herbs from a leading academic institution for natural and integrative health in the nation; MUIH has been rated in the top 10 schools in herbal medicine in USA Today’s Top 10 List.
 Graduates of this program will be prepared to provide the unique competency needed by herbal manufacturers.
 The program integrates traditional herbal knowledge with evidence-based scientific research.
 This combination is foundational to improved research and commercialization of herbal supplements.
 This 37-credit program includes online and selected on-campus courses, provides students with practical experiences through internship placements, and offers unique opportunities through MUIH’s herbal dispensary and garden.

 This program is designed for individuals with a wide range of interests in the growing herbal supplement industry.
 Graduates of the program will be poised to contribute as change agents for quality, rigor, and efficacy in diverse areas of the herbal product field.
 The program is ideal for individuals interested in herbal product development, formulary, sustainable production, quality control, research, education, retail, marketing, and sales.

 Graduates of the M.S.
-Herbal Product Design and Manufacture will acquire the skill set and knowledge necessary to contribute to the growth of the herbal manufacturing field with an understanding of product development.
+Herbal Product Design and Manufacture will acquire the skills and knowledge in herbal medicine and scientific practice and research necessary to contribute to the growth of the herbal manufacturing field with an understanding of product development.
 They will be able to engage with existing companies or as entrepreneurs in multiple roles, providing quality assurance, research, product development and Federal regulatory guidance.
 Topics include botany, medicine making, botanical safety, research, quality assurance, Good Manufacturing Practices (GMP), analytical chemistry, phytochemistry, Structure/Function claims, and New Dietary Ingredient (NDI) claims.
+Students will have the opportunity for hands-on herbal identification and harvesting through field experiences, practical and applied learning through an internship experience, and for mentor guided, hands-on learning from a distance, with active involvement and feedback from both students and faculty.
+In addition, students will engage in scholarship, learning to think experimentally, to ask penetrating questions and to develop innovative solutions for the challenges faced by the herbal dietary supplement industry.
+Class groups are personal and rely on developing team skills necessary for working collaboratively in a fast-paced and creative field.
 The content of MUIH’s program is informed by the guidance of its Herbal Design Business Advisory Group, with representation from nationally-recognized industry leaders, federal agencies, and trade associations in the herbal product field.

 Program Learning Outcomes